inaka/Jayme/Documentation/V4/Appendix A.md

   {"id": "3", "name": "Grant"} ]
 ```

-But, what if my entities come within an *envelope* in the JSON response, like this:
+But, what if the entities come within an *envelope* in the JSON response, like this:

 ```json
 { "items": [ {"id": "1", "name": "Paul"},